ineentho/fastlane-docker/README.md

 This is accomplished by using an older version of iTMSTransporter found in the windows installer.
 Read more about the challenges of uploading iOS apps on linux here at [fastlane#14256](https://github.com/fastlane/fastlane/issues/14256).

-The build image is available as [ineentho/fastlane-docker](https://hub.docker.com/r/ineentho/fastlane-docker).
+The buildt image is available as [ineentho/fastlane-docker](https://hub.docker.com/r/ineentho/fastlane-docker).